 NBC’s ‘Dateline’ has been a staple of the newsmagazine genre ever since it premiered in 1992.
 Given how long it has been on the air, focusing primarily on true-crime tales with occasional editions on other topics, the series has an extensive archive of news stories and investigative journalism, with each week bringing us a new case to delve into.
 Their most recent episode, ‘Lone Star Obsession,’ chronicling the murder-for-hire plot against Dr. Joseph Sonnier, is no different.
-Highlighting his slaying and investigations that followed, it showcases how the authorities discovered the love triangle and simmering jealousy that ultimately resulted in such a grave loss.
+Besides, ’20/20: This Is Revenge’ also highlights the gruesome slaying and showcases how the authorities discovered the love triangle and simmering jealousy that ultimately resulted in such a grave loss.
 Well, let’s delve into the details and find out more, shall we?

 How Did Dr. Joseph Sonnier Die?